 < Show spouse savings progress during the challenge

 Food is usually one of your biggest expenses.
-Therefore, meal planning is going to become a huge part of your life during your money-saving challenge.
+Therefore, meal planning is going to become a massive part of your life during your money-saving challenge.

 If you’re doing a weekend or a week-long money challenge, we recommend trying to eat what you already have in your pantry.
 Get creative; make some baked goods.

-Not only is this a great technique to save money, but this is also a great way to clean out your cupboards and pantry.
+This is a great technique to save money, but this is also a great way to clean out your cupboards and pantry.

 If you’re doing a long-term money-saving challenge and aren’t currently on a meal plan, today is going to be the day you start.

-I’ve had the most success with meal planning when I use something like the $5 meal plan.
-The $5 meal plan lists out our meals for us so I know exactly what to buy at the grocery store
+I’ve had the most success with meal planning when I use the $5 meal plan.
+The $5 meal plan lists out our meals for us, so I know exactly what to buy at the grocery store